U.S. prepares new sanctions as Russian drones and missiles kill 6 in Ukraine

 And in Kyiv's Darnytskyi district, emergency services responded after drone debris hit a 17-story apartment block, causing a fire on five floors.
 Fifteen people were rescued, including two children.

-Associated Press writers Hanna Arhirova, Illia Novikov, Samya Kullab, Andrea Rosa and Yehor Konovalov in Kyiv, Ukraine, and Josh Boak and Fatima Hussein in Washington contributed to this report.
+Blann reported from Kyiv, Ukraine.
+Associated Press writers Hanna Arhirova, Illia Novikov, Samya Kullab, Andrea Rosa and Yehor Konovalov in Kyiv, Ukraine, and Josh Boak in Washington contributed to this report.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine